 But maybe there’s more to that patient’s health story than the definition of his medical condition.
 Say he lacks reliable transportation.
 He lives in a “food desert” in the middle of a city.
 He’s far enough from a grocery store, with its healthier meal options, or can’t afford to pay for them, that he ends up choosing foods with poor nutrition from a close-by convenience store.

 A poor diet may lead to health consequences.
 The complications of diabetes are extensive.
 They can threaten a patient’s quality of life and cost far more than innovative steps that could help eliminate these types of social factors, such as partnering with grocery stores or with Lyft.

 “Part of our job becomes, how do we make sure that when that individual leaves our four walls, they have the access to make healthy choices and live the kind of lifestyle we ask them to as part of their care plan?”
 Griese said.

 Health care systems have tools and technology that can help.
 They can screen patients for social factors that affect how they live their lives.
 The screening can find out whether a patient has concerns about housing, access to healthy food, or issues with transportation.

 Health care systems can also analyze data that flags, for example, which patients move often.
 It can show which patients visit the emergency room regularly when they don’t actually have an emergency.
 Maybe they lack warm or safe housing, or they’re lonely and want to connect with someone.

-Sanford Health has on staff “health guides” and care managers who reach out to high-risk patients in these situations — people who use the health care system a lot or face other barriers to health.
+Sanford Health “health guides” and care managers reach out to high-risk patients in these situations — people who use the health care system a lot or face other barriers to health.
 They can work to figure out those challenges and how to help address them.